BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 ## The Essence of Technology

-Heidegger goes a hell lot further than McLuhan.
 In *Being and Time* (1927) {cite}`heidegger:1927` Heidegger argues *phenomenologically* that theoretical activities such as the natural sciences depend on views of time and space that narrow the understanding implicit in how we deal with the ordinary world of action and concern.
-We cannot construct meaningful distance and direction, or understand the opportunities for action, from science’s neutral and mathematical understanding of space and time.
+We cannot construct meaningful distance and direction, or understand the opportunities for action, from science's neutral and mathematical understanding of space and time.
 Indeed, this detached and supposedly *objective* scientific view of the world restricts our everyday understanding.
 Our ordinary use of things and our *concernful dealings* within the world are pathways to a more fundamental and more truthful understanding of world and being than the sciences provide; science flattens the richness of ordinary concern.